 - Fondation Louis Vuitton

-Following lunch at leisure, we return to Paris where we spend the afternoon visiting the revolutionary Fondation Louis Vuitton for Creation designed by Frank Gehry (Guggenheim Museum Bilbao, Vitra Design Museum, New York 8 Spruce Street).
-His contemporary art museum and cultural centre.
+Following lunch at leisure we return to Paris, where we spend the afternoon visiting the revolutionary Fondation Louis Vuitton for Creation designed by Frank Gehry (Guggenheim Museum Bilbao, Vitra Design Museum, New York 8 Spruce Street).
 Gehry has stated that the building was inspired by the glass dome of the Grand Palais.
 Using revolutionary, highly innovative structural techniques, the museum echoes the sails of a ship inflated by the wind.
 (Overnight Paris)

 Day 11: Tuesday 22 October, Paris – Poissy – Saint-Germain-en-Laye – Port Marly – Paris